-C. Asset-backed Commercial Paper, Securities Investment Vehicles and Other Financing Facilities
+C. Asset-backed Sukuk, Securities Investment Vehicles and Other Financing Facilities

 A run-off rate of 100 percent must apply to the payments due within a 30-day period.
-In cases where assets are returnable, a run-off rate of 100 percent must apply to the returned assets when there are derivatives, or derivative-like components, contractually mentioned in the agreements for the structure, allowing the 'return' of assets in a financing arrangement (assuming that the refinancing market will not exist).
+In cases where assets are returnable, a run-off rate of 100 percent must apply to the returned assets when there are Shari'a-compliant hedging transactions, or Shari'a-compliant hedging transactions-like components, contractually mentioned in the agreements for the structure, allowing the 'return' of assets in a financing arrangement (assuming that the refinancing market will not exist).